sotopia-lab/sotopia/README.md

 To run a large batch of environments, you can change the `ENV_IDS` parameter in `sotopia_conf/run_async_server_in_batch.gin` to a list of environment ids.
 When `gin.ENV_IDS==[]`, all environments on the DB will be used.

-### Check the generated episodes
+## Getting access to the data
+You can find how to get the data in the [Q&A](/docs/all_the_issues.md) section in the `.\docs` folder.

-Go to the `examples/redis_stats.ipynb` notebook to check the generated episodes (Episode Log section).
-As well as calculate the performance.
+After that, you can go to the `examples/redis_stats.ipynb` notebook to check the existing episodes (Episode Log section), as well as calculate the performance.